How to rent a car in Santorini? What rental cars are available? Car pickup and rental cars at the Santorini Airport, Fira, and Oia.

 All local and big name car companies will do airport pickup and drop off.

 If you’re arriving at the airport then it’s best to book in advance and do airport pickup.
 This way you avoid the sometimes-dreadful taxi line.

-If you’re arriving at the ferry port I’d recommend taking a taxi or bus into Fira and then getting your rental car in Fira – whether you booked in advance or not.
+If you’re arriving at the ferry port We’d recommend taking a taxi or bus into Fira and then getting your rental car in Fira – whether you booked in advance or not.